 Emojis are visual representations of emotions, objects, or symbols.
 They used to be called emoticons (emotional icons) and were often created with punctuation marks and viewed sideways. :)

 Now they’re called emojis and are pictures. 😊

-They’ve long been used casually in instant messaging, social media, and texting, but now it seems that emojis are making their way into the workplace, sparking a debate as to their appropriateness in business.
+They’ve long been used casually in instant messaging, social media, and texting, but now emojis are making their way into the workplace, sparking a debate about their appropriateness in business.

 Some say that, like typos or grammatical errors, communicating with emojis could make you look incompetent or cause the recipient to misinterpret your message.
 Others say using emojis in the right context demonstrates your ability to adapt to changing trends and conveys emotions in ways that words sometimes can’t.

 Written communication is notoriously problematic because it lacks the vocal intonation, facial expressions, body language, and emotional cues we rely on to interpret information from other people.
 Emails, texts, etc., therefore, are wide open for miscommunication.

 No one likes being misunderstood or looking like a jerk, so we invented ways to overcome the ambiguity of written communication: emojis.
 But when you send a winking emoji to your boss, are you communicating more effectively or making yourself look unprofessional?

 Here are our tips for using emojis at work.

 Don’t use emojis when trying to establish a new relationship, whether it’s with a client or a colleague – keep it professional and focus on expressing yourself in well-written emails (void of emojis and spelling and grammatical errors!) that will build a person’s confidence in you.